ghacks Technology News

 MasterCard SecureCode is explained on the MasterCard website.
 It is a private code to make online transactions more secure.
 The code is entered during transactions as a secondary means of authorization.
 Unlike the credit card number, expiration date and verification code, it is not submitted to the merchant, but to MasterCard directly.

 Merchants on the other hand that have implemented SecureCode as part of their checkout process, know that the actual owner of the credit card is making that transaction.
-That is, unless the thief managed to steal the MasterCard SecureCode as well from the user.
+That is, unless the thief managed to steal the MasterCard SecureCode as well from the user, for instance if the owner wrote it on the card.

-Credit card owners know on the other hand can be sure that a merchant is legit if SecureCode is supported.
-That’s the only benefit they have.
+Credit card owners know on the other hand can be sure that a merchant is legit if SecureCode is supported, provided that they are not on a website that is faking all of that.

 Have you encountered MasterCard SecureCode yet on an online shipping tour?